-MeiraGTx Limited, which will be a subsidiary of MeiraGTx Holdings plc and its predecessor accounting entity upon closing of the offering was formed as a private limited company under the laws of England and Wales and began operations on March 20, 2015, with the company number 09501998.
-Our registered office address is at 92 Britannia Walk, London N1 7NQ, England.
+MeiraGTx Holdings plc was formed on May 1, 2018 under the laws of the Cayman Islands.
+The registered office of the Company is situated at the offices of Walkers Corporate Limited, Cayman Corporate Centre, 27 Hospital Road, George Town, Grand Cayman KY1-9008, Cayman Islands.
+MeiraGTx Limited, a private company formed under the laws of England and Wales, is a subsidiary of MeiraGTx Holdings plc and will be its predecessor accounting entity upon closing of the offering.
 Our principal executive offices are located at 430 East 29th Street, 10th Floor, New York, New York 10016 and our telephone number is (646) 490-2965.
 Our website address is www.meiragtx.com.
 The information contained in, or accessible through, our website does not constitute a part of this prospectus.